Cloud machine learning

 This notebook is hopelessly outdated and taxonomically problematic.

 I get lost in all the options for parallel computing on the cheap.
-I summarise some such for myself here.
-There are many summaries of this topic area, e.g. Cloud Native Computing foundation provides a map Landscape.
+I summarize some such for myself here.
+There are many summaries of this topic area, e.g. Cloud Native Computing Foundation provides a map Landscape.
 However, if that map solves anything for anyone, that anyone is not me.
 To me, that map is an underexplained information deluge masquerading as actionable advice, much like the onboarding documentation for many of the key players.

 Fashion dictates this should be called “cloud” computing, although I’m interested in finding methods that also work without a cloud, as such.
 In fact, I would prefer frictionless switching between local and cloud computing according to debugging and processing power needs.